joshuaiz/template_old/readme.md

 # Template
-## A stripped-down starter theme for developers.
+## A stripped-down starter WordPress theme for developers.

 Based on the amazing Bones starter theme by Eddie Machado: http://themble.com/bones.